Virgin Mobile (UK): Merger with O2 and closure

 In May 2020, it was announced that the owner of Virgin Mobile, Virgin Media, was in talks with Telefónica, owner of the O2 network, to merge the two companies.
 Following approval by the Competition and Markets Authority, the merger to form Virgin Media O2 was completed on 1 June 2021.
 Virgin Media said that Virgin Mobile customers would see no immediate changes.

-In January 2023, it was confirmed by Virgin Media O2 that Virgin Mobile would close, with all customers moving from Virgin Mobile to O2; migration would start in March 2023 and be completed by the end of the year.
-Customers would be informed at least 30 days beforehand.
+In January 2023, it was confirmed by Virgin Media O2 that Virgin Mobile would close, with all customers moving from Virgin Mobile to O2; migration started in March 2023 and was completed in August 2023.
+On 31 August 2023, sales of new Virgin Mobile SIM only and device plans were stopped and the network ceased operations.

 Services

-Virgin Mobile sells contract airtime, mobile phones and mobile broadband, marketed through Virgin Media and its high street stores.
+Virgin Mobile sold contract airtime, mobile phones and mobile broadband, marketed through Virgin Media and its high street stores.

 Following the 2010 merger of T-Mobile and Orange to form EE, many Virgin Media customers were able to use phones previously locked to either of these companies, although EE SIMs would not work in phones locked to Virgin.
 However, the merger meant Virgin Mobile customers reported losing signal as EE consolidated the coverage of the two formerly separate networks.
 As part of the merger, Virgin Media continued the agreement with EE to use its network, and phones could roam between a formerly T-Mobile UK mast and a former Orange mast from early October 2011.

 In November 2016, Virgin launched 4G with new tariffs and an unused monthly data rollover feature.
 Users on 4G plans have free access to WhatsApp and Facebook Messenger apps by "zero-rating" until their data allowance is used in full.

 Virgin Mobile originally offered pay-as-you-go contracts, but in October 2019 these were closed to new customers and tariffs were increased for existing customers.

 On 6 November 2019, it was announced that Virgin Mobile would end their 20-year contract with BT and EE, and would use Vodafone's network from 2021, initially for five years.
 From January 2021 new customers were connected to the Vodafone network, and it was reported that existing customers would be moved from EE to Vodafone by early 2022.
 However, following the mid-2021 merger, Virgin Media O2 stated that notice to cancel the MVNO agreement had been given, and that the company intended to bring all consumer mobile services onto the O2 network.

 In January 2021, Virgin Media launched 5G services using the Vodafone network.
 Later that year, the company announced that their pay-as-you-go service would be discontinued between October 2021 and January 2022.
-Transfer of all Virgin Media customers from the Vodafone network to the O2 network was completed at some point in 2022.
+The transfer of all Virgin Mobile customers from the Vodafone network to the O2 network was completed in 2022.